RickdeJager/stegseek/README.md

 # :zap: Stegseek

-Stegseek is a lightning fast steghide cracker, built as a fork of the original steghide project.
+Stegseek is a lightning fast steghide cracker the can be used to extract hidden data from jpeg files.
+It is built as a fork of the original steghide project.
 As a result it is _thousands of times_ faster than other crackers and can run through the entirety of **`rockyou.txt` in under 2 seconds.**

 ## Demo with a randomly picked password